LunaDragon666/csm/README.md

 # Community Science Museum
-Inside the portfolio I sometimes mentions changes I have made from the XD prototype, which are referenced to the prototype links to [desktop version](https://github.com/github/codeql/tree/main/docs) and [mobile version] (https://github.com/github/codeql/tree/main/docs).
+Inside the portfolio I sometimes mentions changes I have made from the XD prototype, which are referenced to the prototype links to [desktop version](https://github.com/github/codeql/tree/main/docs) and [desktop version](https://github.com/github/codeql/tree/main/docs)
 ## Website's folders
 I have tried to the best of my ability to keep using the dry-principle where it was possible for me, but in this case U may have missed that some places in the code during the redesign of the website.
 ### css